box/box-python-sdk-gen/docs/docgen.md

 A list of Box Doc Gen jobs.

-## Get Box Doc Gen jobs in a batch with a specific ID
+## Get Box Doc Gen jobs by batch ID

 Lists Box Doc Gen jobs in a batch